 The numerical approximation of the IPM for SFDEswID presents several challenges.
-First, it is nontrivial to handle the superlinear growth of the coefficients when constructing an explicit numerical scheme that preserves the ergodicity of the exact solution for SFDEswID.
+First, it is challenging to handle superlinearly growing coefficients while constructing an explicit numerical scheme that preserves the ergodicity of the underlying system.
 Second, storage is one of the central computational concerns for systems with infinite memory.
-This is already relevant when studying convergence over finite time intervals \cite{LLS08, M12}, and becomes even more critical when approximating the ergodicity.
-Therefore, the numerical scheme should be carefully designed to minimize storage requirements.
-Third, existing methods for proving numerical ergodicity of SFDEswFD rely on the length of the delay and are applicable to implicit schemes \cite{CDHS24, SWMW24}, so they cannot handle the infinite-delay case.
+This issue already arises when studying finite-time convergence \cite{LLS08,M12} and becomes even more significant when approximating IPMs.
+Therefore, storage efficiency becomes an important consideration in the design of numerical schemes.
+Third, existing approaches for establishing numerical ergodicity of SFDEswFD depend explicitly on the delay length \cite{CDHS24, SWMW24} and therefore break down in the infinite-delay setting.

-To overcome these difficulties, we employ the truncation idea to construct a explicit time-space truncation EM (TEM) scheme.
-Compared with previous work \cite{LLM}, the proposed scheme exhibits Lipschitz properties (see \eqref{f-lip} and \eqref{6-f-lip}).
-By combining these properties with delicate estimates, we prove that the scheme successfully approximates the IPM of the underlying system.
-Specifically, our main contributions are as follows: \begin{enumerate} \item Using the truncation idea, we construct an explicit truncation EM (TEM) scheme based on space–time truncation to overcome the difficulties arising from the superlinear growth of the drift coefficient and the infinite delay.
-We then prove that the numerical segment generated by the TEM scheme converges strongly to the exact one on any finite time horizon $[0, T]$ (see Theorem \ref{th3.4}).
-Moreover, under polynomial growth conditions, we obtain a strong convergence rate which is arbitrarily close to $1/2$ (see Theorem \ref{th3.20} and Corollary \ref{rmk3.19}).
+To overcome these difficulties, we develop an explicit time-space truncated Euler--Maruyama (TEM) scheme.
+The spatial truncation controls the superlinear growth of the coefficients, while the temporal truncation enables finite-memory implementation and bounded storage requirements.
+Moreover, the proposed scheme satisfies certain Lipschitz properties (see \eqref{f-lip} and \eqref{6-f-lip}), which play a crucial role in the analysis of finite-time approximation, numerical ergodicity, and long-time sampling errors.
+The proposed framework covers SFDEswID with super-linearly growing coefficients and it also applies to linearly growing SFDEswID and super-linear SFDEswFD by removing the spatial and temporal truncations.
+Specifically, our main contributions are as follows: \begin{enumerate} \item We construct an explicit TEM scheme based on space–time truncation and establish the strong convergence of the corresponding numerical segment process $\{X^{k,\Delta}_{t_n}\}_{n \ge 0}$ on any finite time horizon: